bostiog1/Tic-Tac-Toe-React-Interview/README.md

 # Tic-Tac-Toe Game

+## Overview Visit https://tranquil-clafoutis-50599f.netlify.app/ to see the live website.

 A responsive Tic-Tac-Toe game built with React, Redux, and TailwindCSS.
 This application allows two players to compete, keeps track of scores, and features a chat functionality for real-time communication between players, optimized for different screen sizes.

 ## Features